susanpallmann/chazbit/README.md

 ## Contents

 ## Notes for Dynamic Transition
 * Images are currently stored at **location**.
-If the coming has a library manager for media, the locations for these images will need changed.
+If the coming CMS has a library manager for media, the locations for these images will need changed.